jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 The most interesting detail is the name of the person.
 This was a compromise between the splitters and lumpers.
-The element starts with either a Name element that is a simple string or a NameParts element.
+The element starts with either a `Name` element that is a simple string or a NameParts element.
 This allows implementations that distinguish the name parts to transmit that detail but does not require those that collect it as a single “full name” string to parse it.
 It is easier for a receiving application to construct a full name from parts than a sending system to parse the other way.
-If the sending system has the name parsed into parts, they should be sent in NameParts rather than concatenated into Name.
+If the sending system has the name parsed into parts, they should be sent in `NameParts` rather than concatenated into Name.

-Name parts consists of BusinessName, FirstName, MiddleName, LastName, and OtherName each of which is a string and may be omitted.
+Name parts consists of `BusinessName`, `FirstName`, `MiddleName`, `LastName`, and `OtherName` each of which is a string and may be omitted.
 This is not quite the fully-structured name that informaticists use to support internationalization but reduces much ambiguity.

-The rest of Person consists of contact methods: Phone, InternationalPhone, and Email.
+The rest of `Person` consists of contact methods: `Phone`, `InternationalPhone`, and `Email`.
 The first two require a little explanation.
 In the interest of data-quality, the standard constrains simple data types as tightly as possible.
 Because this is a US standard, most phone numbers will follow the consistent ten-digit pattern we are